 Quintin’s Tea Emporium—Virginia Beach

 The focus at Quintin’s Tea is sampling and selling the finest loose leaf teas available at reasonable prices.
-There are more than 150 teas in the Virginia Beach store, and they recently opened a second smaller store in Norfolk.
-Both locations have a small, cozy room where one can enjoy a pot or cup of tea by themselves or with friends.
+There are more than 150 teas in the Virginia Beach store, a small, cozy room where one can enjoy a pot or cup of tea by themselves or with friends.
 They have all the items one would need to have a proper tea at home, like Demerara sugar, Clotted Cream, and Lemon Curd.
 Visitors can also purchase biscuits, wafers, and shortbread to eat with their tea.

 The owner of Carytown Teas, Patricia Guillouard Adams, was born and raised in Paris, France, and after moving to Richmond in 2005, she noticed a need for a proper tea shop in the area.
 Her goal was to open a shop that would be similar to the ones she grew up with in France.
 Her shop partners with small family farms and tea estates worldwide to offer customers over 150 fair trade, organic teas along with many custom medicinal tea blends.